senzing-garage/knowledge-base/proposals/python-exceptions.md

 that could be thrown by the underlying SDK.

-When an Exception is thrown by the Senzing Python SDK, the question is the Python programmer's mind is:
+When an Exception is thrown by the Senzing Python SDK, the question in the Python programmer's mind is:

 > When I catch the Exception, do I log the exception and:
 >   1) Exit my program